Organising and Exploring Data

 Data rarely arrives clean.
 Messy data is any dataset that violates the rules required for analysis.

-💬 It may include missing values, inconsistent labels, extra spaces, or mixed types.
+💬 Messy data is any data that violates the rules needed for easy analysis.
+It may contain missing values, inconsistent labels, extra spaces, or mixed types.

 🕵️ Think of this stage as being a data detective — scanning the scene, not solving the case yet.